 (d) Any player wishing to transfer to another club must first obtain a clearance in writing from HIS or HER present club before playing with another club, the clearance to be forwarded to the Senior/Junior Recorder.
 Players who do not compete for a club in this association for two previous seasons may gain an AUTOMATIC clearance, players failing to obtain such a clearance to be regarded as an unregistered player.

-(e) Players may obtain a clearance for one day to play for an opposing club.
-The player who has obtained the clearance must play in the equivalent grade or higher then what they play for their own club.
+(e) Players may obtain a clearance for one day to play for an opposing team.
+The player who has obtained the clearance must play in the equivalent grade or higher then what they play for their own team.

-30. (a) Each team to provide a score book for each home and away match.
-Both team’s original score sheet must be forwarded by the winning team to reach the association recorders before 8pm Saturday night.
+30. (a) Home team to provide a score book for each home and away match.
+Home team’s original score sheet must be scanned by the Home team and emailed to reach the association recorder before 8pm Saturday night.
 The home team are to enter the “unconfirmed” results in LEAGUE MANAGER by no later than 10am Sunday morning.
 Teams failing to enter results in LEAGUE MANAGER by the deadlines will be fined $20.

-(b) For finals, scoresheets to be in by 8pm Saturday night.
-Grand final scoresheets to be given to senior or junior recorder on the day.
+(b) For finals, BOTH scoresheets to be scanned and emailed to association recorder by 8pm Saturday night.
+Grand final scoresheets to be given to CWTA official on the day.
 The association to enter all finals results in LEAGUE MANAGER.

 (c) If notification is received of a change of name from Tennis Victoria in relation to the online entering of scores the association may update the by-laws accordingly without AGM approval.